 CC: Well. by far, Metroid has the most passionate fan base I’ve encountered as a director, but I’m not surprised.
 I’m a fan, and I know what I do and don’t want to see.
 But it does put me in a unique situation because I have to think about the logistics of actually shooting, and sometimes that brings up sacrifices that have to be made, even thought as a fan I might not want to.
 So that has been a new experience for me.
 The set will be the largest I’ve ever built for one of my projects, and it will be nice to stay in one location for the entire shoot, that will be a breath of fresh air.
 My last project had seven locations in six days, and these locations were not close.
 I will not miss that.

 SS: Finally, tell us why people should be backing this project!

-CC: Well, if you would like to see one of all time bad ass characters (Samus) kicking the crap out of another Bounty Hunter, inside a pretty cool space ship, well this is your chance.
+CC: Well, if you would like to see one of the most badass characters (Samus) kicking the crap out of another Bounty Hunter, inside a pretty cool space ship, well, this is your chance.
 And the hope is that we do this well enough and enough fans really enjoy it, that it might prompt Nintendo to make a bigger, badder, better version of the whole thing.